MileHacker Logo

 Currency & Exchange

-Credit cards (Visa, Mastercard, JCB) gain acceptance in most hotels, big stores, and larger restaurants.
+Credit cards (Visa, Mastercard, JCB) gain acceptance in most hotels, department stores, and larger restaurants.
 However, smaller eateries, local shops, and street vendors frequently prefer cash.
 Carry sufficient cash for daily purchases, street food, and independent vendors.

 Tipping Culture